Frequently Asked Questions (FAQs) From Prospective Graduate Students

 A. On campus housing is available to graduate students during the academic year and summer in Mowrey Hall.
 Housing is available for the year or per semester.
-On-camous housing costs $1,800 per semester, but students may live on campus for free in exchange for a ten (10) hour a week university work committment.
-Contact the Housing Office at email@example.com or (717) 477-1701 for more information.
+On-camous housing costs $1,800 per semester, but students may take advantage of employment on campus that can help to cover the cost of housing.
+Contact the Housing Office at firstname.lastname@example.org or (717) 477-1701 for more information.

 Q. How many credits may I transfer to my graduate degree at Shippensburg?